George Corbett (American football): Early life

 Corbett was born in 1908 in Dix, Illinois.
 He graduated from Arthur High School in Arthur, Illinois.
 He enrolled at Millikin University in Decatur, Illinois, where he won 10 varsity letters in football, basketball, and baseball.
 During his four years with the Millikin football team, Corbett played halfback, scored 202 points, and led the team to a 24-4-2 record.
 He was captain of the 1931 team.

 Professional football

 Corbett played professional football in the National Football League (NFL) for the Chicago Bears from 1932 to 1938, including the Bears' championship seasons of 1932 and 1933.
 In seven NFL seasons, he appeared in 47 NFL games, rushed for 425 yards, passed for 233 yards, tallied 14 receptions for 250 yards, scored three touchdowns, and kicked an extra point and a field goal.
 Corbett announced his retirement from football at the end of the 1938 season.
+He was a sports duo with another player also named George.
+Their nickname was "The Two Georges."

 Corbett also played quarterback for the Newark Bears in 1939.

-Later years
+Later life

 Corbett died in 1990 at Decatur Memorial Hospital in Decatur, Illinois.